dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

 tests without having to fully understand Elasticsearch and all its capabilities.

-A lot of our tests require very specific data requirements which can result in complex search queries with multiple parameters and search terms to consider, so the code to write this query can ballon into a very complex nested JSON.
+A lot of our tests require very specific data requirements which can result in complex search queries with multiple parameters and search terms to consider.
+The code to write these complex queries can ballon into a very deep nested JSON.

 Out test platform architecture is based on Ruby, so we wanted a Ruby way to write large queries easily, which lead to the development of a query builder using the dot notation concept to chain the queries terms together.